 Figure 5 demonstrate the non-linear path of the relation between the SC, state capture index, and the V, democracy index.
-Once again Hong Kong sticks out, due to the political regime.
+Once again Hong Kong and Singapore stick out, due to their political regimes.

 The West is close together at the preferable end for high democracy and low political capitalism.
-It is nice to see that most East Asian high income and South European countries are getting close to the West that has been wealthy for long.
+It is nice to see that the other East Asian high income and the South European countries are getting close to the West that has been wealthy for long.